 Cookie’s objectives arose because she identified a problem.
 She needed to ensure the high quality of her cookies remained in the event of a supply chain disruption (i.e., business objective).
 To do this, she needed to create a recipe (i.e., model) that allowed for different grades of ingredients while still producing a high-quality cookie (i.e., model objective).

-Jonathan Leonardelli, FRM, Director of Business Analytics for the FRG, leads the group responsible for business analytics, statistical modeling and machine learning development, documentation, and training.
+Jonathan Leonardelli, FRM, Director of Business Analytics for FRG, leads the group responsible for business analytics, statistical modeling and machine learning development, documentation, and training.
 He has more than 20 years’ experience in the area of financial risk.